Freely-Given-org/Biblelator/Documentation/DevelopmentPrinciples.md

     etc., to match your Operating System locale/language, but no translations have been started yet.

-    No attempts have beem made yet to handle complex fonts or right-to-left languages.
+    Although all string handling in the BibleOrgSys and Biblelator is Unicode, no attempts have been made yet to test or handle complex fonts or right-to-left languages.

 5. More control of child window placement

     Biblelator tries to allow the user to place the main window and child windows anywhere on a multi-screen system, but with tools to easily find child windows if they get covered.

+    Possibly a future option will allow windows to be constrained within the main window.

 6. Use of colour